spacebares/Rustigate/README.md

 - 2GB diskspace for demofiles *(Configurable)*

 # Installation:
+1. Extract zip to your rust server's main directory, Or -
-1. Copy Rustigate.cs to your servers */oxide/plugins/* directory.
+  1a.
+Copy Rustigate.cs to your servers */oxide/plugins/* directory.
+  1b.
+Copy Oxide.Rustigate.dll to */RustDedicated_Data/Managed* directory.
-2. Run the server once to generate config file. *(If already running, it should just autoload)*
+3. Run the server once to generate config file. *(If already running, it should just autoload)*
-3. Open the newly created config file that is */oxide/config/Rustigate.json*
+4. Open the newly created config file that is */oxide/config/Rustigate.json*
-4. Paste in your [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks "Discord Webhook") URL inside the quotes.
+5. Paste in your [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks "Discord Webhook") URL inside the quotes.
-5. run `oxide.reload Rustigate` or just Restart the server.
+6. run `oxide.reload Rustigate` or just Restart the server.

 # Configuration
 *Default settings should be ok*